JonQuxBurton/MobileMicroservicesSample/README.md

 * Testing services using faked dependencies such as the EF Core In-Memory database
 * Running tests againat a simulated system running in Docker containers.
 For example using GoAws to simulate AWS SNS/SQS

-Ultimately whatever approach is taken the goal is to have tests which can give confidence that the system as a whole works (and has not regressed) and are automated so they reduce the need for manual testing.
+Ultimately whatever approach is taken the goal is to have tests which can give confidence that the system as a whole works (and has not regressed) and are automated so they minimise the need for manual testing.

 ### Deployment
 Microservices can be deployed in many ways.
 One way is by using containers, which allow each instance of a service to run in isolation from all others.
 The container can also be restarted if it crashes, by an Orchestrator.
 Another benefit of this approach is that test systems can be easily created and deployed using the same techniques.